+General.
 The Board of Directors has nominated for election to the Board of Directors four (4) nominees.
-The nominees, Robert C. Brown, M.D., Jack E. Golsen, Horace G. Rhodes and Gerald J. Gagner are presently serving as directors of the Company.
+The nominees, Barry Golsen, David R. Goss, Jerome Shaffer, M.D., and Gerald J. Gagner are presently serving as directors of the Company.
 Messrs.
-Brown, Golsen and Rhodes are to be elected for a term of three (3) years and until their successors are duly elected, while Mr. Gagner is to be elected in the class whose term expires in 1999 and until his successor is duly elected.
+Golsen, Goss, and Shaffer are to be elected in the class whose term expires in 2003 and until their successors are duly elected, while Mr. Gagner is to be elected in the class whose term expires in 2001 and until his successor is duly elected.
 If any of the nominees become unable or unwilling to accept the election or to serve as a director (an event which the Board of Directors does not anticipate), the person or persons named in the proxy as the proxies will vote for the election of the person or persons recommended by the Board of Directors.
 The proxies cannot be voted for a greater number of persons than the number of nominees named above.

 The Certificate of Incorporation and By-laws of the Company provide for the division of the Board of Directors into three (3) classes, each class consisting as nearly as possible of one-third of the whole.
 The term of office of one class of directors expires each year, with each class of directors elected for a term of three (3) years and until the shareholders elect their qualified successors.
-Robert C. Brown, M.D., Jack E. Golsen, Horace G. Rhodes and Gerald J. Gagner are presently serving as directors of the Company in the class whose term is expiring as of the Annual Meeting.
+Barry Golsen, David R. Goss, Jerome Shaffer, M.D., and Gerald J. Gagner are presently serving as directors of the Company in the class whose term is expiring as of the Annual Meeting.

 The Company's By-laws provide that the Board of Directors, by resolution from time to time, may fix the number of directors that shall constitute the whole Board of Directors.
-The By-laws presently provide that the number of directors may consist of not less than three (3) nor more than eleven (11).
-The Board of Directors currently has set the number of directors at eleven (11).
+The By-laws presently provide that the number of directors may consist of not less than three (3) nor more than twelve (12).
+The Board of Directors currently has set the number of directors at twelve (12).

 The By-laws of the Company further provide that only persons nominated by or at the direction of: (i) the Board of Directors of the Company, or (ii) any stockholder of the Company entitled to vote for the election of the directors that complies with certain notice procedures, shall be eligible for election as a director of the Company.
-Any stockholder desiring to nominate any person as a director of the Company must give written notice to the Secretary of the Company at the Company's principal executive office not less than fifty (50) days prior to the date of the meeting of stockholders to elect directors; except, if less than sixty (60) days' notice or prior disclosure of the date of such meeting is given to the stockholders, then written notice by the stockholder must be received by the Secretary of the Company not later than the close of business on the tenth (10th) day following the day on which such notice of the date of the meeting was mailed or such public disclosure was made.
-In addition, if the stockholder proposes to nominate any person, the stockholder's written notice to the Company must provide all information relating to such person that the stockholder desires to nominate that is required to be disclosed in solicitation of proxies pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended.
+Any stockholder desiring to nominate any person as a director of the Company must give written notice to the Secretary of the Company at the Company's principal executive office not less than fifty (50) days prior to the date of the meeting of stockholders to elect directors; except, if less than sixty (60) days' notice or prior disclosure of the date of such meeting is given to the stockholders, then written notice by the stockholder must be received by the Secretary of the Company not later than the close of business on the tenth (10th) day following the day on which such notice of the date of the meeting was mailed or such public disclosure was In addition, if the stockholder proposes to nominate any person, the stockholder's written notice to the Company must provide all information relating to such person that the stockholder desires to nominate that is required to be disclosed in solicitation of proxies pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended.